Recently, ketamine has been shown to quickly and effectively reduce the symptoms of depression. And now, scientists are asking how it works so fast.

 In earlier work, Prof. Rasenick and team demonstrated how standard antidepressants — known as serotonin reuptake inhibitors (SSRIs) — work on a molecular level.
 They discovered that SSRIs inactivate G proteins by moving them off of lipid rafts on the cell membrane.

 G proteins are a family of proteins that act as molecular switches.
 They help to pass messages from the outside of the cell to the inside.
-Lipid rafts are sections of cell membranes that house much of the molecular machinery needed for signaling between cells.

 Among many other tasks, G proteins produce cyclic AMP, which is a second messenger with a wide variety of roles that is essential for nerve cells to signal correctly.